benhoneywill/hikerherd/README.md

 ### Set up

-You will need to set up you environment variables by copying `.env.example`.
+You will need to set up your environment variables by copying `.env.example`.
 You will also need to set up a local or remote postgres database for development and testing.

 **Install dependencies**